Written by Naman Anil Kumar, a grade 7 student (written in December 2020)

 Now let’s learn some super things about superglue.

-Superglue is a glue that can stick the objects which a normal glue can’t stick.
+Superglue is glue that can stick the objects that normal glue can’t stick.

 Precautions that should be taken before using superglue: